gocardless/angularjs-style-guide/README.md

 ### Constants

-Although JavaScript does not yet support constants, we run our application through Traceur, which supports `const`.

-The constant should be named in all uppercase if it's a global constant that will be used across many different functions.
+A constant should be named in all uppercase if it's a global constant that will be used across many different functions.
 For example, `export const API_URL = 'https://api.gocardless.com'`.

-If the constant is defined within a single function, it should be in regular camelCase.
+If a constant is defined within a single function, it should be in regular camelCase.

 ### Helpers